fullMoonShade/Portscanner.py/README.md

 # portscanner_py
-A Python Port Scanner using multithreading
+A Python Port Scanner Using Multithreading